kylefmohr/pysky/README.md

 ## Rate Limit Monitoring

 Before each API call that would trigger a write and incur a cost against the hourly/daily rate limit budget, the cost of prior calls is checked in the database to ensure that the limit will not be exceeded.
-If it would be, a RateLimitExceeded exception is raised.
+If it would be, a `RateLimitExceeded` exception is raised.
 A warning is printed to sys.stderr if 75% of the hourly or daily budget has been used.

 See: https://docs.bsky.app/docs/advanced-guides/rate-limits

-## Features:

-   * throttling / rate limit management
-   * alerting through Bluesky messages (throttled to prevent flooding)